The Moroccan currency is the Dirham. £1 sterling is approximately 13 Morrocan Dirhams. One Euro is approximately 11 Moroccan Dirhams.

 Traditional Moroccan cuisine uses fragrant spices like cinnamon rather than hot spices.
 Food stalls, including those in the Jema al Fnaa, often do not have running water or refrigeration so they are not able to properly wash plates and food hygiene can fall well below Western standards.
 It would therefore never be strictly speaking ‘advisable’ to eat at food stalls when considering where to eat in Marrakech.
 However, many visitors have eaten without problems and the atmosphere in the square is an exceptional experience.
 There is an argument that at least the cooking is visible unlike many inexpensive restaurants.
 All would agree that it is particularly important to keep to items that have been well cooked when eating meat.

 Tipping is a part of every-day life in Morocco.
 We are often asked for guidelines about gratuities.
 These suggestions are based on our experience of general practice here in Marrakech.

-We would not reward poor or bad service with a tip and on occasion we have put up with a bit of personal embarrasment to make that point.
+We would not reward poor or bad service with a tip and on occasion we have put up with a bit of personal embarrassment to make that point.
 On the other hand Morocco is a developing country with minimal state provision for those in real need.
-There are many large families with only one or two ‘bread-winners’ working, yet even so there is remarkable solidarity and a strong culture of sharing with others in the community.
+There are many large families with only one or two bread-winners working, yet even so there is remarkable solidarity and a strong culture of sharing with others in the community.
 In this context we feel very good about giving generous tips to everyday working people.